Estimated reading time: 5 minutes

 The biggest benefit to a franchise is that you won’t need to jumpstart a brand name.
 You’ll get to introduce a company that the public is already familiar with.
 You also won’t need to develop a business strategy because a plan is already created.

-Sole proprietorships allow individuals to own and operate their own business.
+Sole proprietorships allow individuals to own and operate their own businesses.
 This model is desirable because it allows business owners to have complete control of the company.
 Sole proprietors are also responsible for taxes and any liabilities that the company incurs.
 You can also develop a corporation in which to run your business.
 Many people decide to incorporate to separate the assets and expenses of the corporation from personal ones.
 You will be required to file corporate tax returns in addition to your personal ones each year, but many business owners do it this way in order to protect their personal assets and separate their business from personal income.

 3. Apply for Your Contractor’s License